Dry skin can be an extremely irritating problem for puppies as when skin begins to turn dry, it will also turn itchy.

-Brushing the coat is one of the best ways to prevent dry skin in puppies.
+Brushing the coat is one of the best ways to prevent dry skin in dogs.
 Each time you brush your puppy’s coat it wipes away any dry skin flakes resting on the surface.
 These skin flakes can cause irritation if left to build up, and this irritation will ultimately lead to your dog scratching.

 Olive oil is full of good fatty acids that will help nourish your dog’s skin.
 Fatty acids such as omega 3 are crucial to your puppy’s skin and coat development.
 Adding just a few drops to the daily food can make a real difference, especially if they are already suffering from dry skin.

 Puppy shampoo can support your puppy’s coat whilst they are developing into an adult.
-Most shampoos contain a range of different oils and ingredients to improve the elasticity of your dog’s skin.
+Most puppy shampoos contain a range of different oils and ingredients to improve the elasticity of your dog’s skin.
 These special ingredients also help to repair and nourish any skin that may have become slightly dry.

 Choosing the right food for a healthy puppy skin

 The kind of food you feed your puppy can impact the health of their coat and skin.
 If you’re looking for a complete dog food that’s clinically proven to support healthy skin, consider PURINA® PRO PLAN® Dog Puppy Sensitive Skin with OPTIDERMA®.
 This diet has been specifically created to help puppies with skin issues.